reubenpeeris/reubenpeeris.github.io/README.md

+## Overview

-Content for reubenpeeris.github.io and www.reubenpeeris.com
+This is the content for reubenpeeris.github.io and www.reubenpeeris.com

 This site is generated using jekyll.
 GitHub pages supports jekyll, but only supports a very limited number of plugins.
 In order to use unsupported plugins, this site needs to be generated manually.